danielscholl/git-mirror-automation/docs/Supported sources.md

 Required permissions on the Azure DevOps access token: **Code (read), Project and Team (Read)**

-**Note:** When using this source then the only type of valid target is another DevOps account!
+**Note:** When using this source then the only type of valid target is another DevOps organization!

 ## Access token